 Disadvantages of Total Stations

-- The surveying devices are quite expensive in comparison with conventional instruments used in surveys,
+- The surveying devices are pretty expensive in comparison with conventional instruments used in surveys,

-- Some surveyors find them troublesome when it comes to investigating and checking the work/ area being surveyed.
+- Some surveyors find them troublesome when investigating and checking the work/ area surveyed.

 - Skilled surveyors can only operate it since working it isn’t straightforward.

-- For thoroughness in the survey work, you’d need to go back to the office then prepare new drawings, but only by using the right surveying software.
+- For thoroughness in the survey work, you’d need to return to the office and prepare new drawings, but only by using the right surveying software.

 Functions of Leica Total Stations